OREL-group/Project-Management-FA-24/FINAL PAPERS/Hyunji_Lee.md

 Hyunji Lee, FA2024, www.linkedin.com/in/hyunji45lee.

 ### Abstract

-ColLife is a cutting-edge open-source initiative designed to create a comprehensive online platform for college campuses.
-The objective is to develop a web platform and mobile application that improves communication, enriches student life, and makes college resources more accessible.
-ColLife aims to develop a customized, dynamic platform that satisfies the particular requirements of university communities by utilizing open-source principles and community involvement.
-This paper outlines the project vision, development strategies, and implementation plans for managing this open-source initiative.
+ColLife is an open-source mobile application that combines campus life services, social networking, and academic cooperation into one platform to improve the college experience.
+ColLife, designed especially for college students in the United States, provides a cohesive answer to the problems of disjointed tools and communication channels.
+ColLife encourages cooperation between developers, students, and institutions by utilizing open-source principles to produce a scalable and flexible platform that can be adjusted to meet the changing demands of its users.

 [Comment_1]: <> ()